Daniellappv/datahub-cloud-template-newest/README.md

 ---
 datapackage:
-  title: Template dataset site
+  title: Welcome to your template dataset page!
-  description: This is a template for publishing your data with Datahub Cloud.
+  description: This is a template for publishing your dataset with Datahub Cloud.
+Click on "Read more" to go to a quick overview of the template.
   licenses:
   - path: http://opendatacommons.org/licenses/pddl/
     title: Open Data Commons Public Domain Dedication and License v1.0